 I’m apprehensive about the blog going out on Tuesday.
 This is the third ‘Mind’ mental health blog that I’ve written now for the national charity.
 The first time I buzzed for a week!
 It was a happy inspiring positive blog that attracted lovely supportive comments.
 The second one was more controversial in content so attracted tons of empathic support, as well as a few feathers getting ruffled.
 It was therefore a bit less enjoyable to put out there and a tad more threatening.

-Lots of people on social attack writers.
+Lots of people on social media attack writers.
 I have even privately thought bad things about other writers myself, but the difference is, I won’t say to that person “I think your blog/article is a load of shit” because that just isn’t me.
-I’m usually honest, but I don’t believe in being nasty under the guise of honesty, and that making your nastiness socially acceptable.
+I’m usually honest, but I don’t believe in being nasty under the guise of ‘honesty’, and think that makes your nastiness socially acceptable.
 It isn’t ok to be nasty, but still people are.

 If only writers could be assured that people would like what they publish, there would be lots more writers publishing their work!
 With mental health bloggers specifically, it is a whole different level of exposure and potential pain that you are opening up by sharing in an intimate way how your feel in all the underneath layers of you.
 Usually people don’t see what’s emotionally underneath.
 They judge us based on what we present to them on the surface layers.
 But if you share on a national platform for a major charity about your mental health, that is one of the most personal things you could probably do.